danielcbit/apcctrl/doc/manual/manual.rst

 Process-Status Test
 -------------------

-After you start apcupsd, execute the following command:
+After you start apcctrl, execute the following command:

 ::